Speech Pathology

 Repetitive Language

 Receptive Language includes a child's ability to understand what is heard and/or read.
 The symptoms for a receptive language delay can be varied as it depends on the age of your child.
-However, some symptoms may include your child:

 Experiencing difficulties following instruction